fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-However, there are two big problems with this `IO`:
+However, there are two big problems with this simple `IO`:

-1.  it doesn't support asynchronous computations
+1.  it doesn't implement `BindRec` and can stack overflow
-2.  it is not stacksafe
+2.  it doesn't support parallel computations

-TODO: scalafix

-TODO: scalaz.effect.IO
+Both of these problems will be overcome in this chapter when we explain how
+`scalaz.effect.IO` fixes the stack overflow problem, and how
+`scalaz.effect.Task` can be used for parallelisable calculations.

+A> The scala compiler will happily allow us to call side effecting methods from
+A> unsafe locations, like in a `Future`.
+The [scalafix](https://scalacenter.github.io/scalafix/) linting tool can ban side
+A> effecting methods at compiletime, unless called from inside a deferred `Monad`
+A> like `IO`.
+This `DisableUnless` rule is an essential tool for quality FP in
+A> Scala, and can also be used to enforce your team's preferences without requiring
+A> manual code review.

 # The Infinite Sadness